Three-Wave Mixing Element with Quantum Paraelectric Materials: Conclusion

-\textit{Conclusion ---} We propose the development of a parametric mixing element (PANDA) based on the tunable permittivity of the quantum paraelectric perovskite materials STO and KTO.
-First, we derive an interaction Hamiltonian for a parametrically modulated resonator comprised of a nanofabricated parallel plate capacitor made from STO or KTO.
-We calculate voltage-tunable third- and fourth-order nonlinear terms that allow for three-wave or four-wave mixing dynamics, respectively, in analogy with superconducting parametric amplifiers based on the Josephson effect or kinetic inductance.
-We predict that the third-order (fourth-order) terms can have order MHz (sub-Hz) magnitude, a large ratio which suggests promise as a degenerate parametric amplifier with favorable dynamic range compared to superconducting alternatives.
+We propose the development of a parametric mixing element based on the tunable permittivity of the quantum paraelectric perovskite materials STO and KTO.
+First, we derive an interaction Hamiltonian for a novel parametric device, realized by integrating this nonlinear element into a resonant circuit.
+We calculate voltage-tunable third- and fourth-order nonlinear terms that allow for three-wave- or four-wave-mixing dynamics, respectively, in analogy with superconducting parametric amplifiers based on the Josephson effect or kinetic inductance.
+We predict that the third-order (fourth-order) terms can have order MHz (sub-Hz) magnitude, a large ratio which suggests promise as a degenerate parametric amplifier (PANDA) with favorable dynamic range compared to superconducting alternatives.
 Due to the high permittivity of STO and KTO, a PANDA can also have a compact layout even at sub-GHz frequencies.
 We also note that with related materials or modifications from isotope exchange, strain, doping can lead to even stronger nonlinearities and lower loss near zero temperature than modeled here \cite{anderson:2025}.

-While we focus specifically on a simple parametric amplifier circuit, we expect the large and tunable permittivity of STO and KTO to be widely useful in other RF/microwave frequency quantum circuits including filters, switches/modulators, non-reciprocal devices, and qubits.
-Unlike superconducting nonlinearities, STO and KTO are, in-principle, robust to optical illumination and magnetic fields \cite{tinsman:2016,yang:2025}; PANDAs can thus be of use for applications such as microwave-to-optical transduction or axion dark matter detection, where robust parametric mixing elements are desired.
-This proposal highlights the need for materials and nanofabrication development of STO and KTO microwave devices, and the unexplored application of these devices toward compact and scalable quantum technologies.
+While we focus specifically on a simple parametric amplifier circuit, we expect the large and tunable permittivity of STO and KTO to be widely useful in other rf and microwave frequency quantum circuits including filters, switches and modulators, nonreciprocal devices, and qubits.
+Unlike superconducting nonlinearities, STO and KTO are, in principle, robust to optical illumination and magnetic fields \cite{tinsman:2016,yang:2025}; PANDAs can thus be of use for applications such as microwave-to-optical transduction or axion dark-matter detection, where robust parametric mixing elements are desired.
+We predict application to next-generation axion dark-matter haloscopes will be especially fruitful; the combined need for tesla-scale magnetic fields, quantum-limited microwave measurement, and microwave squeezed light in modern experiments \cite{backes:2021}, remains a challenging operational limit for conventional superconducting parametric amplifiers.
+In summary, our proposal highlights the need for materials and nanofabrication development of STO and KTO microwave devices, and the unexplored application of these devices toward compact and scalable quantum technologies.